Managing Calls through the Web Interface

 In each of them, you can select the type of content to be displayed:

-Participant – displays video from the selected participant and controls their PTZ camera.
+Participant – displays video from the selected participant and allows PTZ camera control.

-If necessary, you can disable the display of the video window by clicking .
+If necessary, you can disable the display of the video window in the web interface by clicking

 # PTZ Camera Control